jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

 ## [5.3](#53-federated-identity-with-a-third-party-service-osg-10-chpt-13) Federated Identity with a third-party service (OSG-10 Chpt 13)

 - 5.3.1 On-premise
+  - In a purely on-premise scenario, all infra is managed internally
+    - IdP: typically an internal directory service (e.g., AD)
     - Federated identity management can be hosted on-premise, and typically provides an organization with the most control
+  - Requires in-house expertise and capital investments

 - 5.3.2 Cloud
-  - Cloud-based apps use federated identify management (FIM) systems, which are a form of SSO
+  - Cloud-based apps use federated identity management (FIM) systems, which are a form of SSO
+    - IdP: In a cloud-only scenario, identity management is delivered via third-party (IDaaS)
     - Cloud-based federation typically uses a third-party service to share federated identities (e.g. training sites use federated SSO systems) commonly matching the user's internal login ID with a federated identify
+  - Requires relinquishing some direct control and relying on third-party uptime and security

 - 5.3.3 Hybrid
   - A hybrid federation is a combination of a cloud-based solution and an on-premise solution
+    - IdP: identity typically originates on-prem (e.g., AD) with a cloud service acting as the central IdP
+  - Requires careful integration, and is the most complex scenario to manage

 ## [5.4](#54-implement-and-manage-authorization-mechanisms-osg-10-chpt-14) Implement and manage authorization mechanisms (OSG-10 Chpt 14)

 - Authorization ensures that the requested activity or object access is possible, given the authenticated identity's privileges
-  - e.g. ensuring that users with appropriate can access resources
+  - e.g. ensuring that users with appropriate privileges can access resources
   - common authorization mechanisms include:
     - implicit deny
     - access control lists